Jack Benaroya

-Jack A. Benaroya (July 11, 1921 – May 11, 2012) was a pioneering real estate developer who built what became the Northwest’s largest privately-held commercial real-estate empire which he sold in 1984 for $315 million.
+Jack A. Benaroya (July 11, 1921 – May 11, 2012) was a pioneering real estate developer who built what became the Northwest’s largest privately held commercial real-estate empire which he sold in 1984 for $315 million.

 After selling his company, he became a venture capitalist and was an early investor in Starbucks.
-He was noted more for being a philanthropist and prominent civic leader in Seattle, Washington.
+He was noted for being a philanthropist and prominent civic leader in Seattle, Washington.

 Biography

 Benaroya was born to Lebanese Jewish immigrants in Montgomery, Alabama but spent his childhood in California before moving to Seattle at the age of 12.
 Benaroya attended Seattle's Garfield High School.
 After graduating, he took a job at his family's beer distributorship and then went on to serve with the United States Navy in the Philippines during World War II.

 Upon his return, he became involved in real estate by building post offices in the region which was experiencing a post-war boom; however, his fortune was earned by building industrial parks, a concept not yet seen in the northwestern United States.

 In 1956, Benaroya established the Benaroya Company which would become the largest commercial real estate developer in the state of Washington.
 In 1984, he sold his real estate portfolio for $315 million shifting the focus of the company to venture capital.

 Benaroya was an early investor in Starbucks.